allegheny-college-cmpsc-303-fall-2024/course-materials/README.md

 You can receive engagement points by:

 - Attending class and completing entrace/exit tickets.
   - Tickets will be assigned during class, and cannot be completed outside of class time.
+They are the primary form of attendance tracking, which will be supplemented by visual confirmation that student is present.
+  - Tickets come in different forms, such as Google Forms, Discord threads, and short Github assignments.
+You receive points for completing these assignments regardless of correctness, but you must at least attempt to respond to the prompt given to ensure points.
   - Successful completion of some tickets will require reading/watching/listening assigned materials outside of class.
 - Speaking in class (answering a question, asking a question, conributing to a discussion, responding to a prompt etc.)
 - Speaking with professor one-on-one during lab time or open work time
 - Attending professor office hours
 - Presenting a project (earns 5 points)

-You have opportunities to earn at least ten points during each full week of class.
+You have opportunities to earn at least ten points during each full week of class (six entrance + exit tickets, three chances for in-class participation, one or more chance for office hours).
 Your engagement points affect your grade as follows:

 | Average Weekly Points | Grade Impact                               |
 | --------------------- | ------------------------------------------ |